 Online Mutual Support Forum

 Online Mutual Support Forum for full members only.
 This resource is not formally moderated.
 Participants are expected to follow community guidelines when posting and remind each other of these when appropriate.
 The forum is password protected and secure.
 It also includes a chat facility which can be used to have real time contact with other members.

 Regional Support Groups

 Regional Support Groups are a developing part of our work.
-If you are interested in establishing a group in your locality contact us to discuss.
-The groups are non-facilitated, run by the group members for the purpose of providing peer support for managing daily living with a complex dissociative condition.
+We currently have one running in Norwich and one in Chester which we are using as pilots.
+The groups are non-facilitated peer support, run by the group members for the purpose of providing peer support for managing daily living with a complex dissociative condition.
 The groups do not support people in crisis.
-Group members will be expected to be self-responsible (with the assistance of an accompanying supporter if necessary), and should either be receiving therapy and/or have a good external support network.
+Group members are expected to be self-responsible (with the assistance of an accompanying supporter if necessary), and should either be receiving therapy and/or have a good external support network.

 Training is a key activity helping us to meet our charitable objectives.
 Our trainers are professional, knowledgeable and very experienced, with the added value of having lived experience of dissociative identity disorder.
 We offer courses, workshops, seminars and can provide speakers for your own events.
 Each Spring and Autumn we run our two one day training courses “Trauma-related Complex Dissociation” Part 1 and Part 2.
 All our training is available to be commissioned as is, or as a bespoke design to meet your specific needs.

 Information Resources are available throughout this website including newsletter archives, articles, short video presentation and resource links including the Mind booklet “Understanding Dissociative Disorders” which was originally written by First Person Plural.
 Our two learning resource films “A Logical Way of Being” and “No Two Paths The Same” can be purchased.